-- If you can see pus, blood, or any other abnormality on the mammary tissue, definitely get it looked at.
+- If you can see pus, blood, or any other abnormality on the mammary tissue, get it looked at.

 How often to do an examination like this on your dog?
-I would suggest every month or so for female dogs above the age of 7 years.
+I suggest every month or so for female dogs above the age of 7 years.

 Treating Breast Cancer in Dogs

 Breast cancer in dogs is best treated with a combination of different Full Spectrum steps.
 In my patients, I use surgery, dietary changes, Apocaps, deliberate efforts to increase life quality, reduction in body fat (a risk factor for mammary cancer), immune-boosting and anti-metastatic supplements, touch therapies, and more.
 As a rule, this cancer does not respond very well to chemotherapy.